CoFH/cofh.github.io/docs/nullifier/index.md

 Usage
 -----

+### Placement
+When placed, a nullifier faces the player.
+It can face any of the four cardinal directions, and can be rotated using a [crescent hammer](/docs/crescent-hammer/) or similar.

 ### Operation
 When a nullifier receives items or fluids, they are instantly destroyed.
 Items and fluids can be supplied to a nullifier manually or automatically.